barharding/stock-analysis/README.md

 1. The counter is set to iterate through the rows
 2. The currticker is set to the current ticker by the tickerIndex array which is incremented by the tickercounter (the code will only look at rows equal to the index ticker)
 3. The tickervolumes array is populated by the volume in column 8 of the row for that ticker
-4. The conditional statement for StaringPrice is executed and if true it writes to the starting price array that ticker
+4. The conditional statement for StaringPrice is executed and if true it writes to the starting price array that ticker index
 5. The conditional statement for EndingPrice is executed and if true it writes to the ending price array for that ticker